vian0nguyen/Sk8rFools-game/README.md

  GOT THE CLOSET CYCLING TO WORK!!!!! im a genius!!!

+ i could probably use playerPrefs to save which hat you're wearing so you can wear it anywhere

  todo:

  * BUG: cycling where its adding another list item which is the same as the start of the list